 THE Y IN CENTRAL MARYLAND

 June 21-Sept.
-3, 9 a.m. to 4 p.m., with free before- and after-care (7 a.m.-9 a.m.. and 4 p.m.-6 p.m.)
-These dates are subject to change as health and safety guidelines from the CDC, state and local officials are monitored.
-There are 18 Y cmps located in Baltimore City and Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties.
-The Carroll County Y Camps include Camp Hashawha Overnight Camp and Y Camp at the Hill Y in Westminster.
-Camps are co-ed and are for campers entering kindergarten through grade 10.
-Campers must bring their own lunch, drinks and snacks.
-Cost varies by camp and starts at $221/week.
-For more information on these two camps, call the Hill Y at 410-848-3660 or visit 1719 Sykesville Rd. in Westminster.
-To register for any Y Camp, go to www.ymarylandcamp.org.
-Email: firstname.lastname@example.org
+3, 9 a.m.-4 p.m., with free before- and after-care (7-9 a.m. and 4-6 p.m.).
+Start and end dates subject to change and may vary by camp location.
+Locations include Camp Hashawha Overnight Camp and Y Camp at the Hill Y in Westminster.
+Camps are co-ed and are for campers entering kindergarten through Grade 10.
+Campers must bring their own lunch, drinks and snacks to day camp.
+Cost varies by camp and will be available in January 2022.

 Traditional Day Camp